A lesson in managing your energy during your Everest Base Camp trek.

-When undertaking any high altitude adventure for the first time, such as Everest Base Camp trek you are often taking a plunge into the unknown and part of the adventure is learning about your own capabilities and how your mind and body reacts to the environment.
+When undertaking any high altitude adventure for the first time, such as the Everest Base Camp trek, you are often taking a plunge into the unknown.
+Part of the adventure is learning about your own capabilities and how your mind and body reacts to the environment.

 Everest Base Camp is certainly achievable by most people who train and mentally accept that some days are going to suck!
 The first few days of the trek to Everest Base Camp you won’t feel the altitude to a large extent, so people tend to rush off and race up the hills and push the body to the limit.
 I get it.
 It's satisfying to push yourself and feel like you have really taken on the challenge and won, but when it comes to the Everest Base Camp trek, we need to adopt a smarter approach.